 The invention of barbed-wire had a tremendous impact on the settlement of the prairies and on any farmer’s life.

 Blacksmithing has been around since the beginning of the Iron Age.
 Back in history the blacksmith made a lot of everyday items like silverware, hinges & door latches, wagon hardware, and chains.
 The same machinery that was used 200 years ago can still be used today.
 Blacksmiths had to know some science, such as the difference between iron and steel, and the impact of various amounts of oxygen on the heat of the fire.
 Every town had at least one blacksmith.
 They were sort of the local hardware store and fix-it shop.
 Byron VanFossen is enjoying working on his blacksmithing skills.

-Ron Burns is our master broom maker, using equipment that has been in Wilson County for well over 75 years.
-It originally belonged to the Hardy family and they were well known in the area for the quality of the brooms they made.
+Ron Burns and Larry Vail, using equipment that has been in Wilson County for well over 75 years, demonstrate broom making.
+The equipment originally belonged to the Hardy family and they were well known in the area for the quality of the brooms they made.
 When Ron acquired the equipment, he consulted Stan Inman, the former broom maker at Silver Dollar City in Branson, MO, to learn how broom corn is used to construct the brooms.
-Larry Vail and Ron provide the Wilson County Old Iron club with a variety of high-quality brooms for sale each year at the show.
+Larry and Ron provide the Wilson County Old Iron Club with a variety of high-quality brooms for sale each year at the show.